by Steve Horn

 The players come and go, the protagonists and antagonists trade places, and the audience members are forgiving to a fault, quick to forget past mistakes and move on to the next spectacle.

-All the while, a different kind of drama ...
+All the while, a different kind of drama is unfolding ...

 by Richard Resch